severalnines/docs/user-guide/dashboard.rst

 MongoDB ReplicaSet
 ``````````````````

 Deploys a new MongoDB Replica Set.
 The database cluster will be automatically added into ClusterControl once deployed.
-Minimum of three nodes (excluding mongo arbiter) is required.
+Minimum of three nodes (including mongo arbiter) is recommended.

+..
+Warning:: It is possible to deploy only 2 MongoDB nodes (with or without arbiter) but it is highly not recommended.
+The caveat of this approach is no automatic failovers.
+If the primary node goes down then manual failover is required to make the other server as primary.

 1) SSH Settings
 '''''''''''''''